professorcode1/College-Time-Table-Scheduler/README.md

 - Make sure you have node installed
 - Make sure you have Python 3.6(or above),make and GCC installled(for unix/linux)
 - for any other OS refer here to know the dependencies https://www.npmjs.com/package/node-gyp
-- run `npm install` to get all the node modules
 - run `npm -g node-gyp` to get the gyp compiler
-- run `node-gyp configure` in terminal to configure
+- run `node-gyp configure` in terminal to configure it to your machine
-- run `node-gyp build` to generate a build folder
+- run `npm install` to get all the node modules as well as generate the build files
 - cut and paste this build folder into the node_modules folder
 - have a mongod server on your local machine up and running
 - replace the string `"mongodb+srv://admin-raghav:" + encodeURIComponent(process.env.MONGOCLUSTERPASS) + "@cluster0.tbblr.mongodb.net/CollegeScheduler?retryWrites=true&w=majority"` on lines 41 and 52 with `"mongodb://localhost:27017/collegeScheduler"`